peachbastard/chronicles-of-champlaron-backup/Party/Austyr Anemoi.md

 > **Subclass:** N/A
 >
 > - Austyr is the daughter of the Duke
-> - Fun-loving, carefree, spoiled
+> - Fun-loving, carefree, priveledged